 Bringing more companies to the table to coordinate large scale habitat restoration projects, as well as the collection and sharing of data, optimizes the benefits this work brings to boreal caribou recovery.

-RICC is a partnership led by Devon Canada and includes COSIA members Canadian Natural, Cenovus, Imperial and Suncor Energy, as well as non-COSIA members Alberta-Pacific Forest Industries, Athabasca Oil Corporation and MEG Energy.
+RICC is a partnership led by Canadian Natural and includes COSIA members Cenovus, Imperial and Suncor Energy, as well as non-COSIA members Alberta-Pacific Forest Industries, Athabasca Oil Corporation, CNOOC and MEG Energy.

-“The coordinated study of impacts to boreal woodland caribou and potential mitigations to avoid or minimize them has been accelerated through COSIA collaboration,” says Jenna Dunlop, Director of COSIA’s Land Environmental Priority Area (EPA).
+“The coordinated study of impacts to boreal woodland caribou and potential mitigations to avoid or minimize them has been accelerated through COSIA collaboration,” says Jack O'Neil, Director of COSIA’s Land Environmental Priority Area (EPA).
 “The highly structured RICC approach enhances the efficiency with which the oil sands industry can improve environmental performance when it comes to caribou recovery.”